Hochschild Cohomology of the Fukaya Category via Floer Cohomology with Coefficients: Setup

 The morphism spaces are Floer cochain complexes and the $A_\infty$-operations are defined by counting rigid pseudoholomorphic discs using a choice of regular perturbation data.
-(We will freely use the terminology of Floer data and perturbation data from \cite[Section (8e)]{SeidelBook}, but the casual reader uninterested in technicalities can safely ignore such discussions.)
+(We will freely use the terminology of Floer data and perturbation data from \cite[Section~(8e)]{SeidelBook}, but the casual reader uninterested in technicalities can safely ignore such discussions.)

-\begin{definition} We write $\mu_\Fuk$ for the $A_\infty$-operations on $\Fuk(X)_\lambda$. \end{definition}
+\begin{Definition} We write $\mu_\Fuk$ for the $A_\infty$-operations on $\Fuk(X)_\lambda$. \end{Definition}

 From now on, all Lagrangians will be assumed to satisfy \ref{itm1}--\ref{itm3}.
-We will write $\LL$ for a pair $(L, \calL)$ as in \ref{itm4}, as we may want to distinguish the submanifold $L \subset X$ from the object $\LL$ of $\Fuk(X)_\lambda$, but for Lagrangians named with other letters we will gloss over this distinction and simply say things like `take a Lagrangian $K$ in $\Fuk(X)_\lambda$'.
-We said above that the \emph{basic} objects are Lagrangians, because after constructing the category on the Lagrangians we enlarge it algebraically by passing to the idempotent completion of its triangulated envelope.
-A general object of $\Fuk(X)_\lambda$ is therefore a formal summand of a twisted complex built from basic objects.
-For concreteness, we will often write down definitions like \eqref{eqCCmixed} in terms of basic objects, but they extend straightforwardly to general objects.
+We will write $\LL$ for a~pair~$(L, \calL)$ as in \ref{itm4}, as we may want to distinguish the submanifold $L \subset X$ from the object~$\LL$ of~$\Fuk(X)_\lambda$, but for Lagrangians named with other letters we will gloss over this distinction and simply say things like `take a Lagrangian $K$ in $\Fuk(X)_\lambda$'.

 There are different geometric models available for Floer cochain complexes in this setting.
-For arbitrary Lagrangians $K_1$ and $K_2$ we may take $\CF^*(K_1, K_2)$ to be generated by intersection points between $K_1$ and $K_2$, if they intersect transversely, or more generally by Hamiltonian chords from $K_1$ to $K_2$.
+For arbitrary Lagrangians $K_1$ and $K_2$, we may take $\CF^*(K_1, K_2)$ to be generated by intersection points between $K_1$ and $K_2$, if they intersect transversely, or more generally by Hamiltonian chords from $K_1$ to $K_2$.
 This chord model is the one set up by Seidel \cite{SeidelBook} and adapted to the monotone case by Sheridan \cite{SheridanFano} and Ritter--Smith \cite{RitterSmith}.
 In this model, inputs and outputs of pseudoholomorphic discs are boundary punctures asymptotic to chords.
 In the special case when $K_1$ and $K_2$ are equal to a common $\LL$, we can instead use a \emph{pearl model}, as developed by Cornea--Lalonde \cite{CorneaLalonde}, Biran--Cornea \cite{biran2007quantum}, and Sheridan \cite{SheridanCY}.
-Here generators of $\CF^*(\LL, \LL)$ are critical points of a Morse function on $L$, and $A_\infty$-operations count `pearly trees' built from Morse flowlines and pseudoholomorphic discs.
+Here generators of $\CF^*\bigl(\LL, \LL\bigr)$ are critical points of a Morse function on $L$, and $A_\infty$-operations count `pearly trees' built from Morse flowlines and pseudoholomorphic discs.